relvacode/gpool/README.md

 ```

 #### Cancel
-Jobs can be cancelled during execution via a channel closer.
-The execution function is given a channel which will be closed when a call to `Pool.Kill()` is made or another `Job` in the `Pool` returns an error.
+The execution `JobFn` function supplied in `NewJob()` is given a channel which will be closed when a call to `Pool.Kill()` is made or another `Job` in the `Pool` returns an error.
+This is called via `Job.Cancel()`.
-A call to `Pool.Wait()` will not continue until Jobs in the Pool have completed, so it's important for especially long-running jobs to be able to receive and action this signal in reasonable time.
+A call to `Pool.Wait()` will not continue until all currently active Jobs in the Pool have completed, so it's important for especially long-running jobs to be able to receive and action this signal in reasonable time.

 ```go
 fn := func(c chan bool) (interface{}, error) {